 Chelle's expert tip: The grilled octopus panzanella salad makes a nice, light beach repast.

 You cannot get any more Florida than a thatched roof tiki bar on the beach, and Capri Fish House is one of the few in the Naples area.
 You will hear it referred to as a "chickee," a genuine product made by Seminole Indians.
 It is a popular spot for boaters out to wet their whistle and grab a burger or fried seafood basket.
-But its little bay-side beach also makes it popular among families, who come for the all-day Sunday buffet with live music.
+But its little bay-side beach also makes it popular among families, who come for weekend watersports and live music.
 They can rent kayaks and paddleboards there and make a day of it.
 At the bar, things stay simple with draft and bottled beer, sangria, rum runners, margaritas, bloody marys and pina coladas.
 Live music entertains Tuesday through Sunday.
 There's also an indoor dining room for those who prefer air conditioning.

 Recommended for Beach Bars because: The ultimate in casual beach bar, it boasts the added convenience of bayside boat access.

 The Turtle Club has a fairly extensive and well rounded wine list with some recognizable vintner names and an intriguing selection of vintages you will want to try for the first time.
 Plus it offers a full selection of beer and liquor.
 Most come here to dine because the food is as excellent as the front row view.
-Salads and seafood dominate the lunch menu, but there is a burger and hot pastrami on a pretzel roll, too.
+Salads and seafood dominate the lunch menu, plus you'll find a burger and hot pastrami on a pretzel roll, too.
 At dinner, choose from magnificently crafted temptations such as roasted Chilean sea bass with grilled pineapple, jumbo scallops with lemon scented grits and horseradish crusted snapper.

 Recommended for Beach Bars because: It has tables planted right in the sand, steps away from the Gulf of Mexico.